CodeSleeve/asset-pipeline/README.md

 A downside to using option #1 is that all your assets are in 1 file so it might be difficult to troubleshoot bugs and errors - even when minify is turned off.

+### How does caching work?

+All script and stylesheet files are cached and only updated when a file in the directory changes.
+On production we only check to see if files have been updated every 10 minutes or whatever you set for the directoryScan configuration option.

 ## Support